DP13329 Repayment Flexibility and Risk Taking: Experimental Evidence from Credit Contracts

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=13329|

-A widely-held view is that small firms in developing countries are prevented from making profitable investments by lack of access to credit and insurance markets.
+A widely held view is that small firms in developing countries are prevented from making profitable investments by lack of access to credit and insurance markets.
 One solution is to provide repayment flexibility in credit contracts.
-Repayment flexibility eases both the credit constraint, as it allows for increased spending during the startup phase, and offers insurance, in case of fluctuations in income.
-In a field experiment among microcredit borrowers in Bangladesh, we randomly assign the option to delay up to 2 monthly repayments at any point during a 12-month loan cycle.
-The flexible contract leads to substantial (0.2 standard deviation) improvements in business outcomes and socioeconomic status, combined with lower default rates.
-The results are driven by an increase in entrepreneurial risk taking, implying that the primary mechanism is insurance provision.
+Repayment flexibility eases both the credit constraint, as it allows for a higher investment return, and offers insurance, in case of fluctuations in income.
+In a field experiment among traditional microfinance clients and larger collateralized borrowers in Bangladesh, we randomly assign the option to delay up to 2 monthly repayments at any point during a 12-month loan cycle.
+The flexible contract leads to substantial (0.2 standard deviation) improvements in the traditional microfinance clients' business outcomes and socioeconomic status, combined with lower default rates.
+We show theoretically and empirically that these effects are driven by an increase in entrepreneurial risk taking, implying that the primary mechanism is insurance provision.
 Repayment flexibility also attracts less risk-averse borrowers interested in business expansion.
+At the same time, the effects for the larger loan are much more modest.
 Our findings suggest that lack of insurance is an important constraint for small firms but that a simple financial product that increases repayment flexibility can be an effective tool for enabling enterprise growth.